wilrib/RubyGem-colissimo_aio/README.md

 # GENRATING BORDEREAU
 bordarray = %w(6C14325660897 8R49974797470 6C12363204744 8R42972003544)
 bordereau = Colissimo::Bordereau.new
-bordereau.generateBordereauxByParcelNumbers(bordarray) => take an array
+bordereau.generateBordereauxByParcelNumbers(bordarray) #=> take an array of tracking number
 #=> Create a Bordereau.pdf label in root folder of your project